microsoft/JMeter-AKS-LoadTest/README.md

 ## Steps to onboarding for the pipeline:

 1. Fork the test execution YAML pipeline from the repository: JMeterAKSLoadTest(https://github.com/microsoft/JMeterAKSLoadTest.git)
-2. Folder structure looks like below:
+2. Folder structure looks like below
    ![Folder Structure](./Images/folder-structure.png)

 3. Inside the JMeterFiles folder add the JMX and supporting files there